 Finance is a broad term – there are so many options available to you.
-From store cards to short-term loans, there’s no shortage of how you can get credit, regardless of your credit rating.
-Over 60 million credit cards were in use last year and over 2 million people took out a short-term loan, showing that lending can be a safe option.
-The short-term loan industry has really improved in the last five years and is now seen as a fantastic way to cover unexpected expenses.
+From store cards to instalment loans for bad credit, there’s no shortage of how you can get credit, regardless of your credit rating.
+Over 60 million credit cards were in use last year and over 2 million people took out a short term loan, showing that lending can be a safe option.
+The short term loan industry has really improved in the last five years and is now seen as a fantastic way to cover unexpected expenses.
 But what finance is best for you?
 Here’s a summary of the various options available to you and which ones are the best choice.

 A bank loan is paid off in instalments over a set period of time – anything from 12 months to 7 years.
 Mortgages are effectively a bank loan used solely to buy a house.
 It’s secured against your home and paid off in monthly instalments via interest-only payments or fixed payments.
 You can also take out a bank loan that isn’t classed as a mortgage.
 The rates can be very fair but are dependent on your credit history.
 For example, if your credit score is low then you’ll pay extortionate interest rates – that’s if you even get accepted because banks are very strict with who they give loans to.